How Often Should You Wash Your Dog?

 2. Outdoor Dogs Should Bathe Every Couple Weeks

-If you’re curious about paw care, read out guide on how to take care of your dog’s paws.
+If you’re curious about paw care, read our guide on how to care for a dog’s injured paws.

 What Kind of Shampoo Do You Need?

-If your dog is dealing with skin issues (dryness, sores, excess itching, dandruff), look for a shampoo that can moisturize your dog’s skin.
-If your dog has difficulty with hot spots or itching, it might be beneficial to try a moisturizing CBD shampoo on dogs.
+If your dog is dealing with skin issues (dryness, sores, itching, dandruff), look for a moisturizing or soothing shampoo.
+If your dog struggles with hot spots or itching, a moisturizing CBD shampoo may help.

 Can You Use Human Shampoo on Dogs?